 “In planning to meet the needs of ageing Vietnamese, we engaged with the Vietnamese community to determine their specific needs and have hired nurses and care employees who can speak Vietnamese.

 “There is culturally specific food available and as an illustration of how close the Vietnamese/Australian relations cultures have merged, both menus are available to all residents at Flora McDonald.”

-Meanwhile, Calvary Health Care’s new South Australian office on Wakefield Street was also opened and blessed yesterday.
+Calvary Health Care’s new South Australian office on Wakefield Street was also opened and blessed on the same day.